pastiin-aja/pastiin-aja-be/README.md

 ### Fraud Check by Image or Text
 - **Advanced Recognition Technology**: Whether it's a suspicious text message or a dubious image, our app utilizes cutting-edge technology to analyze and detect signs of fraud.
 - **Instant Analysis**: Just upload an image or paste the text directly into the app, and get immediate feedback on potential risks.
-- **User-Friendly Interface**: Designed with simplicity in mind, making it easy for anyone to perform quick fraud checks.

 ## Installation